djsing/ELEN4010/test/README.md

 ## sign-in.test
 This file contains automated front-end testing for the functionality of the sign-in page of the website.
 This file tests:
-- The neccesary HTML DOM eleemnts are diplayed correctly for login
+- The necessary HTML DOM elements are displayed correctly for login
-- The ability to successfuly login once the corect user credentials are supplied
+- The ability to successfully login once the correct user credentials are supplied

 ## termsAndConditions.test
-This file contains unit-tests for the terms and conditions model, which is responsibile for providing terms and conditions to be rendered on the webpage.
+This file contains unit-tests for the terms and conditions model, which is responsible for providing terms and conditions to be rendered on the webpage.
 These tests include:
 - Testing that the preamble returned is correct
 - Testing that the terms and conditions relating to accounts is correct
 - Testing that the terms and conditions relating to the other sites is correct